Shade (character): Post-Zero Hour

-After Zero Hour, the Shade's origin was changed drastically.
-The Shade was retconned to be a 19th-century English man named Richard Swift who gains his powers from an unexplained mystical tragedy and sustains amnesia.
-Coincidentally, a passerby named Piers Ludlow offers to take in Swift while he recovers.
-The whole affair is a setup; the Ludlow family is in fact a band of killers and swindlers, who have grown wealthy killing their wealthy business partners and then killing a vagrant in the vicinity to give the impression of a failed robbery/homicide.
-Before they can make Swift their next scapegoat, he reflexively unleashes his shadows, killing all the present Ludlows.
+After Zero Hour, the Shade's origin was changed drastically; he was retconned to be a 19th-century Englishman named Richard Swift stricken with amnesia after surviving an unexplained mystical tragedy.
+Swift accepts an offer from a stranger, Piers Ludlow, for shelter while he tries to regain his memories.
+What he doesn't know is that the entire Ludlow family is in fact a collection of thieves and murderers plotting to kill him.
+Acting on instinct, Swift unleashes his shadows and slaughters the entire family.
 Only a young pair of twins, absent from the excursion, survive.

 Decades later, Swift is ambushed by Rupert Ludlow, one of the surviving twins, and kills him.
-Afterward, he leaves England and becomes an adventurer and assassin.
+He then takes up life as a wandering assassin while indulging his personal interests in history and culture.
 While traveling, he meets and befriends Brian Savage (Scalphunter) and visits Opal City for the first time.
-He establishes himself in Opal, acquiring real estate and generally living well, even encountering Oscar Wilde.
+He then decides to settle there and becomes rich from property investments, even encountering Oscar Wilde.
 During his journeys, he meets a similar immortal born of the same incident and bearing his same powers, a dwarf by the name of Simon Culp, who becomes his mortal enemy.

 During all of the Shade's escapades, he is pursued by the Ludlows, whom he kills by the dozens.
 He is nearly killed by one Ludlow, Marguerite Croft, when he falls in love with her in Paris during the 1930s.
-She tries to kill Shade with poison, but is unsuccessful.
-Shade survives and is forced to kill Marguerite when she confesses that though she loves him, her loyalty to her family would force her to make more attempts on his life.
-This leaves Shade with a sense of general depression and the feeling he could never love again.
-Because of this and the death of Brian Savage, he resumes his activities as an assassin.
+She tries to kill Shade with poison but is unsuccessful.
+When Marguerite admits that she feels no remorse and in fact is already working on more plans to kill him, Shade strikes her down unhesitatingly.
+The experience changes him permanently, as he realizes that his powers are as much a curse as a blessing, and that he will never truly have the respectable life he wants.
+Instead, he resumes his former work as an assassin.